diegovalle/download-maps12/readme.md

 * estados: Shapefile of the Mexican states
 * localidades: Shapefile of the rural localities and the polygons of the urban ones
 * municipios: Shapefile of the counties of Mexico
-* rdata-secciones: serialized secciones (precincts) as an R object
+* rdata-secciones: serialized secciones (precincts) map as an R object

 Since the IFE uses a different coding standard for the municipalities of Mexico I've recoded them so that they match the INEGI codes.